haptork/easyLambda/_docs/13-benchmarks.md

 presented.

 - **wordcount**:
-The wordcount problem involves a file read followed by a segmented reduce that involves partitioning and network communication.
+The wordcount problem involves a file read followed by a reduce with partitioning that involves network communication.
 The example code for wordcount problem are easy to find for any MapReduce like library that has reduce with partitioning.
 [[code]](https://github.com/haptork/easyLambda/tree/master/examples/wordcount.cpp)
 [[walkthrough]]({{ base_path }}/docs/real-world#word-count)